MjedAl/WhatsappMentionAll/README.md

--  This little tool will help admins metion everyone escpisialy in large groups.
+-  This little tool will help admins metion everyone especially in large groups.
 ![](whatsappM.gif)